varya/ds-breakfast-01-2021/Readme.md

 1. Gather all the contributor names from GitHub
 1. Use different sources (e.g. Wordpress) to make blogging culture
 1. Extract md of dependent packages and turn into Gatsby pages
-1. Build charts based on gathered knowledge
-1. Crawling the repositories to calculate the usage of components.
 1. Interactive changelog?
 Based on static data from GitHub.
 Idea - improve GitHub flow.
+1. Crawling the repositories to calculate the usage of components
+1. Build charts based on gathered knowledge
-1. Design systems are verry new concept, so sharp it to your own project.
+1. Design systems are very new concept, so sharp it to your own project.
 Use design thinking and user centred design (we can speak about it)

 ## Random thoughts